Bit-Quill/amazon-timestream-odbc-driver/src/markdown/support/troubleshooting-guide.md

 On Mac/Linux/Unix, the default log path is also the user's home directory(`getpwuid()` or `$HOME`), whichever one is available.
 On Windows, you may change the default path in the DSN configuration window.
 In any platform, you may pass your log path / log level in the connection string.
 The log path indicates the path to store the log file.
-The log file name has `docdb_odbc_YYYYMMDD.log` format, where `YYYYMMDD` (e.g., 20220225 <= Feb 25th, 2022) is the timestamp at the first log message.
+The log file name has `timestream_odbc_YYYYMMDD.log` format, where `YYYYMMDD` (e.g., 20220225 <= Feb 25th, 2022) is the timestamp at the first log message.
 The keyword for log path is `log_path` and the keyword for log level is `log_level`.